Markets

 Mentioned in this article

-Investor attention now shifts to critical U.S. economic data scheduled for release this week.
-The January Employment Situation report arrives on February 11, followed by January Consumer Price Index data on February 13.
-These figures will heavily influence interest rate expectations and consumer demand outlooks.
+The weakness in payment stocks contrasted with a broader market rebound on Monday, led by a recovery in technology shares.
+Investor attention is now pivoting toward key U.S. economic indicators scheduled for release later this week.
+The January Employment Situation report is due on February 11, followed by the Consumer Price Index (CPI) for January on February 13.

 Related Articles